LilaDoc/Omnimor/README.md

 - Suggest new features
 - Contribute to the code
 ## Licence
-Ce projet est sous licence MIT - voir le fichier LICENSE pour plus de détails.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Auteur
-KeepUp - 2025
+Lila JACQUET-CRETIDES- 2025